Vinit2244/C-shell/README.md

 - NOTE: handling ctrl + z does not work when we compile using Makefile.
 So we can just copy paste the gcc command on terminal and it will work
 - ctrl + d works only when no foreground process is currently running (just like as in a real shell).
 - Vim & is not working properly but rest everything like gedit & and all works fine.
+- If wrong commands names are provided which are neither user defined commands nor system commands than that command gets stored in past_commands.txt

 ### Warp:
 - File path does not contain any spaces.